GhostOrder28/my-finances/bugs-documentation.md

 ### The frontend part o the flow.
 4. On the frontend, the user start sending the authentication data through an async function called `handleSubmit`, inside this function:
-  1. The `signinUser` action is dispatched inside a try/catch block in turn perform a post request to the server.
+  1. The `signinUser` action is dispatched inside a try/catch block which in turn perform a post request to the server.
     1. If the request succeed then the response data (_id, username and email) is commited to the store state.
     2. If the request fails then I get the authenticationError or validationError from the 401 response and commit the corresponding message to the vuex store.
   2. A new route is pushed to the history.

-So as we can see the bakend is doing its part just fine and the frontend too, or is it?
-Well not exactly, the `signinUser` action is catching is own errors just fine, but it is not telling that there is an error to `handleSubmit` and therefore after `signinUser` execution is completed `handleSubmit` continues to the next line which is the `router.$push` one, and this is the root of the issue.
+So as we can see the backend is doing its part just fine and the frontend too, or is it?
+Well not exactly, the `signinUser` action is catching its own errors just fine, but it is not telling that there is an error to `handleSubmit` and therefore after `signinUser` execution is completed `handleSubmit` continues to the next line which is the `router.$push` one, and this is the root of the issue.

 When I was trying to log in with `Test@test.com` the `verifyCallback` throws an `AuthenticationError` that is handled correctly by `signinUser` but not by `handleSubmit`, this is confusing enough but troubleshooting was a headache because I wans't considering the differente between `Test` and `test`, as I mentioned this is why this issue appeared always in my android phone, oh and I have to add one more piece to this case, and it is the weird behaviour from the browsers even on desktop, because sometimes the user data was correct and still the cookie wasn't set, this last issue disappeared when I started to clean the cache before trying to login again.